danieloskarsson/jsond/README.md

 	interval = begin-array / begin-parenthesis ( ( number-literal value-separator ) / ( number-literal value-separator number-literal ) / ( value-separator number-literal ) ) end-array / end-parenthesis

+	number-literal = integer-literal [ frac ] [ exp ]

+	integer-literal = [minus] zero / ( digit1-9 *DIGIT )

 	begin-parenthesis = %x28	 ; (

 	end-parenthesis = %x29   ; )

-	number-literal = integer-literal [ frac ] [ exp ]
-	integer-literal = [minus] zero / ( digit1-9 *DIGIT )

-An interval that is declared using only integers defines a subset of integers.
-An interval that is declared with at least one number with an explicit decimal component defines a subset of numbers.

-§An interval that is declared using integers defines the corresponding subset of integers.
+An interval that is declared using integers defines the corresponding subset of integers.
 An interval MUST be declared using at least one number with an explicit decimal component to define a subset of real numbers.
+The decimal component MAY be .0.

 In an interval the left or right element is OPTIONAL.
 An undefined left element defines negative infinity.
 An undefined right element defines positive infinity.

-§there might but shouldn't be a problem in sending numbers with .0 (libraries might remove them!)

-§If no number is specified with a decimal component an integer SHOULD be assumed.
-If only integers is used to define an interval, only the list of integers SHOULD be be assumed.

-§JSOND automatically assumes all numbers to be integers.
- If any number is allowed numbers must/should be written with a decimal component.

-§A decimal mark is a symbol used to separate the integer part from the fractional part of a number written in decimal form.

 The right element SHOULD be greater than the left element.

-Insignificant whitespace is allowed.
+Insignificant whitespace MAY be used before, within, between, and after sets and intervals.

 ## Optionals